-Note: The root methods provided in this article can be used to root other devices too.
+Note: The rooting methods provided in this article can be used to root other devices too.

-If you have a reason to flash your device with its original / stock firmware, click here to download and learn how to flash the firmware file.
-If you experience problems after using OTA update,click here to learn how to fix it.
+If you have a reason to flash your device with its original/stock firmware, click here to download and learn how to flash the firmware file.
+If you experience problems after using the OTA update, click here to learn how to fix it.

 - From your device, navigate to Settings > Developer Options and enable USB debugging.

-- If the root process is successfully complete, you will get a message as displayed in the screenshot below
+- If the root process is successfully completed, you will get a message as displayed in the screenshot below.

 - Done!
 You can now reboot your device and verify root access by installing any root checker app.

 - Download and install Root Genius